-The basic orienteering course is located near the Park visitor center and consists of 10 points, the first six points constitute a loop of approximately 1.5 miles which was designed for the beginner.
-An additional 4 points designated on the map with letters are to challenge the orienteerer as their skill level increases.
+A basic orienteering course is located near the park visitor center and consists of 10 points.
+The first six points (1-6) constitute a loop of approximately 1.5 miles and was designed for the beginner.
+An additional four points, designated on the map with letters A-D, present a slightly greater challenge.

-The second course, known as the west side course, is located within the area bounded by Park Central Road, Manahan Road, and Foxville-Deerfield Road.
-This course consists of nine numbered points, which when successfully completed form a walk of approximately 1.5 miles.
+The second course, known as the west side course, is located within the area bordered by Park Central Road, Manahan Road, and Foxville-Deerfield Road.
+This course consists of eight numbered points (1-8), which when successfully completed form a walk of approximately 1.5 miles.

-This assures that multiple groups will not be using the course at the same time.
+This assures that multiple groups will not be using a course at the same time.